laipn/company-fit/README.md

 [^min_reorg] Large re-orgs rarely matter to ICs because they'll continue reporting to the same line-manager.
 Average manager to ratio is about 1:10 so any re-org with more than 100 people won't affect ICs usually.

-**Question**: "When was your last re-org affecting >100 people"

-- [ ] < 1 year
-- [ ] < 2 year
-- [ ] < 3 year
-- [ ] 3+ years
-- [ ] N/A
+If too many (3+ years then):

-**Follow Up**: "What was the reason for that reorg?"
+**Follow Up**: "What was the reason for your last reorg?"

 - [ ] Assesee could not recall the reason
-- [ ] Assesse did recall the reason
+- [ ] Assesse did recall the reason.
-- [ ] Assesee had good understooding why the re-org was necessary
 - [ ] N/A

+If assesee did recall the reason:

-**Question**: "What was the stated goal in your last re-org?
+**Follow Up**: "What was the goal (explicit or implicit) in your last re-org?

+*Background*

+Constant re-orgs are a sign of bad management as it indicates that teams were not able to organically self-organize to resolve a problem.
+Similarly in SREs if a service is constantly failing SLOs an incident is often declared which requires a [blame-free](https://sre.google/sre-book/postmortem-culture/) Post-Mortem.
+The same is rarely true for re-orgs or failure-to-deliver in general.

+**Question**:

+Answers:

 - [ ] To better align with a business need
 - [ ] No explicit goal was stated
 - [ ] Implicit goal was inferred <_Provide details_>
 - [ ] Other. <_Provide details_>

-*if no stated goal*, **Follow up** :  "Did the re-org involve any kind of post-mortem on why the previos organization failed?"
+*if no stated goal*, **Follow up** :  "Did the re-org involve any kind of post-mortem on why the previous organization failed?"

-*Background*

-Constant re-orgs are a sign of bad management as it indicates that teams were not able to organically self-organize to resolve a problem.
-Similarly in SREs if a service is constantly failing SLOs an incident is often declared which requires a [blame-free](https://sre.google/sre-book/postmortem-culture/) Post-Mortem.
-The same is rarely true for re-orgs or failure-to-deliver in general.

 If there was a stated goal, **Follow Up*** : "What were the success criteria to determine if the re-org was successful?"